delfick/nose-of-yeti/docs/usage.rst

 Pylint
 ======

 It is possible to use pylint with a noseOfYeti spec.
-All you have to do is add ``noseOfYeti.plugins.pylint'`` to pylint's ``load-plugins`` option.
+All you have to do is add ``noseOfYeti.plugins.pylinter'`` to pylint's ``load-plugins`` option.

 This plugin will register the spec codec so that it can use it to determine what is in a spec file.